MMitsuha/Tajimari/README.md

 # Tajimari

-the Open Source and Pure C++ Packer for eXecutables
+the Open Source and Pure C++ Packer for eXecutables.

 > `Tajimari` is currently a normal packer for **PE eXecutables**, it will soon become a `VIRTUAL` based packer.

 ## Overview

 `Tajimari` contains two project:
- - The main program: `Tajimari Main`
+ - The main program: `Tajimari Main`.
- - The shellcode generator: `ShellcodeTemplate`
+ - The shellcode generator: `ShellcodeTemplate`.

 ### Tajimari Main